braintree/spidersuite/README.md

 Use the `extends` property to find either a referenced file or the default configuration if you specify `spider:default`.

-Supports only JSON files.
+Supports only .json and .js files.

-### Config file options
+### Configuration file options

 The following table describes the full set of configuration options.

-For more details about these options, see the configuration file examples in the `examples` directory.

-For any pattern, spidersuite replaces `#{ROOT_URL}` with the extracted root URL, such as https://domain.example.com:5522, which lets you treat URLs that intentionally, or unintentionally, link to other hosts differently.
+For any pattern, spidersuite replaces `#{ROOT_URL}` with the extracted root URL, such as `https://domain.example.com:5522`, which lets you treat URLs that intentionally, or unintentionally, link to other hosts differently.

 | Option | Description |
 |:-------|:------------|